Am1nCmd/PSE/README.md

 1. Get started from index.php
 2. Tap button "Get Started"
 3. Sign in if already have an account, or "Sign up" if you don't have an account
-4. Fill "Form Pendaftaran Perusahaan" and submit
+4. Fill "Form Pendaftaran Perusahaan" and Submit
-5. Tap "Data Perusahaan" to see the result
+5. Tap "Data Perusahaan" to see the result (admin only) Admin login: tester@mail.com : wuzpax-qiwCyz-5fefvu
-6. Logout
+6. "Logout"

 ## License: